-Submitted below ac load management by delayed phase angle triggering to opto-coupler(U3) interfaced triac (U4) for single phase load control using Arduino nano.
+Submitted below ac load management by Phase angle control using Arduino by delayed triggering to opto-coupler(U3) interfaced triac (U4) for single phase load control using Arduino nano.
 Proteus file and the code for simulation are available at the bottom.
-For video watch at down below or use this link https://youtu.be/VpHoE_2MlEo
+For video watch at down below or use this link

 Proteus simulation file and the code

 Phase angle controlled AC power, also known as phase angle control or phase control, is a fundamental concept in power electronics and AC circuitry.
 It involves manipulating the timing of the voltage waveform relative to the current waveform, allowing control over the amount of power delivered to a load.In phase angle control, a thyristor (such as a TRIAC or SCR) is used to control the conduction angle of the AC voltage waveform.
 By delaying the point at which the voltage is applied to the load within each half-cycle of the AC waveform, the average power delivered to the load can be controlled.
 This method is commonly used in applications such as dimmer switches for lighting, motor speed control, and heating elements.This is the concept followed in phase angle control using Arduino